tmorgner/gro-game/Documentation/README.md

 Planting seeds to close to each other will result in stunted growth.
 (There is nothing the player can do to fix that other than killing competing plants quickly.)

-Plants grow in predefined zones.
-Watering and nutrition of zones does not affect properties of the neighbouring zones.

-A game runs for a fixed amount of seasons/days/time-units.
-Plants have a predefined grow-time.
-A game session allows more than one plant to grow.
-An available empty plot of soil can be planted with seeds, growing exactly one plant.
-When a plot is empty, the Game UI shows a seed selection UI.

-After seeding and until the plant is either dead or harvested, the plot UI switches to a "Health/Water/Fetilize" view that allows players to either water or fertilize the plant.

-Once the plant is harvestable, the UI changes into a 2-button system that allows the player to either sell the fruit or to turn the fruit into multiple seeds.
-After that the plot UI returns to the pre-seeding stage.

-Critters are randomly generated and attack the plant.
-Each critter has a preferred target (birds: seeds and fruits, caterpilar: leaves etc) it attacks.
-When the critter reaches the target, it will do damage.
-Do enough damage and the part will die off.
-If enough vital parts are damaged, the plant will die.
-(If there is more than one part (plants have multiple leaves) the sum of all parts is counted.)

 ## Mechanics